rpared/bitcandies/README.md

 # bitcandies
-A dream team of developers landing page
+The landing page for a dream team of developers.